For many event managers, audience engagement is the number one goal.

 If defining audience engagement is tricky, then you can imagine the difficulty there is in measuring it.

-Adam summarizes the complexity and solution nicely, “Unfortunately there is not one set way to measure, as it depends on your event and also if there is any technology involved.
+Adam summarises the complexity and solution nicely, “Unfortunately there is not one set way to measure, as it depends on your event and also if there is any technology involved.

 “Where technology should only be brought into an event or experience if it’s relevant, if you do have technology, the benefit is you will receive all types of engagement statistics and data.
 For example at Jack we’ve recently created a bio-metric system for a Google event that gave real time data on audience engagement.”